mapproxy/mapproxy/doc/sources.rst

 ``featureinfo``
   If this is set to ``true``, MapProxy will mark the layer as queryable and incoming `GetFeatureInfo` requests will be forwarded to the source server.

+``legendgraphic``
+    If this is set to ``true``, MapProxy will request legend graphics from this source.
+Each MapProxy WMS layer that contains one or more sources with legend graphics will then have a LegendURL.

 ``coverage``
 ^^^^^^^^^^^^